 The oncology community continues to study the differences in the occurrence (also called incidence), frequency (also called prevalence), and survival (also called mortality) rates of cancer among different populations in the United States.
 These populations may include members of minority groups, older adults of any race or background, and those who are poor or geographically isolated.
-Cancer.Net talked with Karen Winkfield, MD, PhD, Assistant Professor, Harvard Medical School, and member of ASCO’s Health Disparities Committee to learn more about health disparities in cancer.
+Cancer.Net talked with Karen Winkfield, MD, PhD, Assistant Professor, Harvard Medical School, and the Chair of ASCO’s Health Disparities Committee to learn more about health disparities in cancer.

 Q: What are health disparities and the contributing factors?

-The World Health Organization (W.H.O.) defines health as “a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.”
+The World Health Organization (WHO) defines health as “a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.”
 Many factors cited as contributors to health disparities (such as poverty, lack of insurance, low literacy, and mistrust of doctors) are historically linked to discrimination and the systematic exclusion of marginalized people from the ability to achieve social and economic well-being.
 As such, black populations in the United States have been ascribed a state of “unhealth” for centuries.
 In order to begin closing racial and ethnic gaps seen in disease prevalence and outcomes, we must focus on ways to improve health equity with greater effort applied to addressing injustices that affect the health of vulnerable populations.

 Q: How do health disparities affect people with cancer?